FanderWasTaken/wine-dependency-hell-solver/.github/README.md

 ## Additional fixes and improvements

-You can run the following commands to improve your experience:
+You can run the following commands to improve your experience, reboot to apply these changes:

 - Fixes 'out of memory' crashes<br>
 `sudo echo 'vm.max_map_count=1048576' >>/etc/sysctl.conf`<br>